"

 Event one: Gain attention.

-Before learning can happen, the learners must be engaged.
+Before learning can happen, learners must be engaged.
 To gain the learners’ attention, any number of strategies can be employed.
 It could be as simple as turning the lights on and off, the teacher counting down, or the teacher clapping three times.

 Event two: Inform learners of objective.